White Sox vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- Sportsbooks have implied with the moneyline set for this matchup that the White Sox have a 45.5% chance of pulling out a win.
+- The White Sox have an implied victory probability of 42.6% according to the moneyline set for this matchup.

-- Chicago's games have gone over the total in 69 of its 157 chances.
+- Chicago and its opponents have hit the over in 69 of its 158 games with a total this season.

 - The White Sox have posted a record of 8-6-0 against the spread this season.